PlasmaPy/PlasmaPy/docs/about/citation.rst

    |version_to_cite|, Zenodo, |doi_hyperlink|

-This reference may be made, for example, by adding the following line to the methods or acknowledgements section of a paper.
+This reference may be made, for example, by adding the following line to the methods or acknowledgments section of a paper.

    This research made use of PlasmaPy version |version_to_cite|, a community-developed open source Python package for plasma research